HomeRight ArrowNCAAF

 Like yards per play, most college football statistics should be viewed as rates and not raw numbers.
 The differences in styles can skew raw numbers drastically.

 Sack rate, for example: If your defense has four sacks in a game, that's pretty good, right?
 But if it had four sacks when the other quarterback dropped back to pass 100 times, that's not as good.
+The same goes for your offense.

 Any statistic you look at, consider using the rate, not a raw total.